smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ## 9. GROUP BY

-`GROUP BY` places all null values for a grouping expression into one group:
+`GROUP BY` places all null values for a grouping expression into one group.

 ```sql
 SELECT  Fruit,